smartdevicelink/sdl_core_guides/docs/Migrating to Newer SDL Versions/Migrating SDL Core 6.1 to 7.0/index.md

-# Updating from 6.1 to 7.0
+# Migrating SDL Core 6.1 to 7.0

 The 7.0 release had a number of changes and additions to the HMI API that will require updates to your SDL Core integration in your head unit.

 ## Environment Update

 The minimum environment requirements have changed for Ubuntu 18.
-GCC Version 7.5.x is now recommended over the previously recommended GCC Version 7.3.x
+GCC Version 7.5.x is now recommended over the previously recommended GCC Version 7.3.x.

 ## Breaking Changes